ogdenstudios/feyrun/assets/dungeon-master/session-1.md

 BLANK, you wake up as well.
 You see the others, but you're on a small hill.
 Between you and them, a still pond.
 It reflects the twilight almost perfectly.

 > Some skill challenge to make it over to them, or Calwor can help out with his spells.

+- Justin makes an investigation check: 3 + 1

 ## Where are we?